weaveworks/MoodyKubie/README.md

-# Cubieface
+# MoodyKubie

-Cubieface is a kubernetes-native face recognition service built to run on top of an ARM clusters of Cubieboard 2.0 like the [Cubienetes](https://github.com/tomwilkie/cubienetes).
+MoodyKubie is a kubernetes-native face recognition service built to run on top of an ARM clusters of Cubieboard 2.0 like the [Cubienetes](https://github.com/tomwilkie/cubienetes).

-It was built as a demo for [KubeCon 2017](http://events.linuxfoundation.org/events/kubecon-and-cloudnativecon-north-america) by a team at [Weaveworks](https://github.com/weaveworks).
+It was built as a demo for [KubeCon Austin 2017](http://events.linuxfoundation.org/events/kubecon-and-cloudnativecon-north-america) by a team at [Weaveworks](https://github.com/weaveworks).

 ## Images